- Conference Program Booklet (coming soon)

-Global Landscapes Conference 2013: Crisis, Cooperation, and Change, will assemble scholars, educators, students, and community members who are interested in examining economic, political, social and environmental crises and recognize the need for cooperation among different constituents to find sustainable solutions amid a changing social, cultural, political, economic, financial environment.
+Global Landscapes Conference 2014: Interdisciplinary Perspectives on Ethics, Economics and Entrepreneurship, will assemble scholars, educators, students, and community members who are interested in examining important ethical, economical and entrepreneurial issues and who recognize the need for cooperation among different constituents to find sustainable solutions amid a changing social, cultural, political, economic, financial environment.

-The King’s Global Landscapes Conference is supported by the McGowan School of Business, the McGowan Center for Ethics and Social Responsibility and NEPIRC (Northeastern Pennsylvania Industrial Resource Center).
-The objective of this interdisciplinary conference is to promote discussion of the crisis, cooperation and change within a global landscape across academic curricula and business practice.
-Disciplinary and interdisciplinary papers and panels on these topics are welcome.
+Global Landscapes Conference is supported by the McGowan School of Business, the McGowan Center for Ethics and Social Responsibility and NEPIRC (Northeastern Pennsylvania Industrial Resource Center).
+The objective of this interdisciplinary conference is to promote interdisciplinary discussion of the subject such as ethics, economics and entrepreneurship within a global landscape across academic curricula, business practice and policy perspective.

 The submission of student authored papers is also welcome.
-Undergraduate research conference presentations are sponsored by the King’s College Chapter of Epsilon Chi Omicron, the International Business Honor Society.
+Undergraduate research conference presentations are sponsored by the King’s College Chapter of the International Business Honor Society, Epsilon Chi Omicron.